Skip to Content

 Mussurana Snake

-Though the King Cobra is one of the most intelligently impressive, the hunting technique of the Mussurana snake would leave you in awe.
+Though the King Cobra is one of the most intelligently impressive, the hunting technique of the Mussurana snake would leave you in awe of its unique adaptations.

 This rear-fanged marvel uses a unique strategy for subduing its prey, including other snakes.
 The effects of Mussurana venom are specifically meant to paralyze reptiles.